josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧠 fisher_fork_theory.md

-# 🧠 fisher_fork_theory.md
+# 🧠 Fisher fork theory
-*Affective Capture, Metadata Fog, and the Emotional Governance of Resistance*
+*Affective capture, metadata fog, and the emotional governance of resistance*

 ---